- Home

 Design and Technology

-Welcome to the Design and Technology department at Tabor Academy.
+Welcome to the Design and Technology department at Tabor Academy!

-We feel that the modern approach to teaching this subject should emphasise areas such as design and communication, mechanisms, structures, electronics and computer applications alongside the more traditional skills of realisation in wood, metal and plastic.
-We aim and endeavour to excite and challenge pupils at Tabor Academy as a result, both in lessons and extra-curricular time.
+We strongly maintain that a modern approach to teaching in Design and Technology should encompass areas such as: design and communication, mechanisms, structures, health and safety and computer applications alongside the more traditional skills of a realisation in: wood, electronics, metal and plastic.
+We aim and endeavour to excite and challenge pupils at Tabor Academy, both in lessons and extra-curricular time.

 KS3